Cambridge District Scout Archive

 Tammy Proctor in her book ‘On my honour; Guides and Scouts in Interwar Britain’ wrote ‘To stem criticism … and to combat perceived threats to womanliness, Guide patrols used feminine symbols such as flowers for patrol names badges.
 Many wanted to be Ravens and Wildcats, not daisies and violets.’

+The selection of birds is gently different, the Guides selecting birds that are generally smaller and with the exception of the Little Owl, which is a round bundle of feathers, not raptors.
+Even the swallow, often confused with the Scout choice swift, would lose out in most ‘Top Trumps’ categories.
 Some of the plants were at least prickly.
-The selection of birds is gently different, the Guides selecting birds that are generally smaller and with the exception of the Little Owl, which is a round bundle of feathers, not raptors.
-Even the swallow, often confused with the swift, would lose out in most ‘Top Trumps’ categories.

 Change and tradition